-In the Autumn Budget, the Chancellor reinforced the Government's support for the National Infrastructure Commission (NIC) recommendations across the corridor stating that:

-"Today we back their vision and commit to building up to 1 million homes by 2050.
+In the Autumn Budget the Chancellor reinforced Governments support for the NIC recommendations across the corridor by announcing that "Today we back their vision and commit to building up to 1 million homes by 2050.
 Completing the road and rail infrastructure to support them.
 And as a down-payment on this plan, we have agreed an ambitious Housing Deal with Oxfordshire to deliver 100,000 homes by 2031.
 Capitalising on the global reputations of our two most famous universities, and Britain's biggest new town, to create a dynamic new growth corridor for the 21st Century".
 At the heart of this commitment is the alignment and development of ambitious Local Industrial Strategies led by LEPs and the MCA across the corridor.

-Governments Response to the NIC Report - November 2017
+Governments Response the NIC Report - November 2017

-The Government, alongside the Autumn Budget 2017, published an interim response which sets out an initial package of infrastructure, planning and development measures that, together, were intended to kick-start the process of meeting the corridor's long-term potential.
+The Government alongside the Autumn Budget 2017 published an interim response which set out an initial package of infrastructure, planning and development measures that together were intended to Kick-Start the process of meeting the corridors long term potential.

-In doing so, it asked local partners to work with Government to agree a more detailed and ambitious corridor wide vision by the end of 2018.
-In order to support that approach and boost the corridors economic strength, Government invited the LEPs across the corridor along with the Mayoral Combined Authority of Cambridgeshire and Peterborough to develop ambitious Local Industrial Strategies, which would back the corridors world class science and innovation assets as well as supporting growing sectors and business in the context of "Place" and wider spatial activity.
+In doing so it asked the local partners to work with Government to agree a more detailed and ambitious corridor wide vision by the end of 2018.
+In order to support that approach and boost the corridors economic strength, Government invited the LEPs across the corridor along with the Mayoral Combined Authority of Cambridgeshire and Peterborough to develop ambitious Local Industrial Strategies which would back the corridors world class science and innovation assets as well as supporting growing sectors and business in "Place".